closerdao/tdf-game-guide/02_roles-and-stakeholders/visitor.md

 - **Respect Community Guidelines** - Follow the established norms and practices
 - **Participate in Orientation** - Learn about basic systems and safety protocols
 - **Engage in Community Life** - Join meals and community gatherings
-- **Contribute 4h/week** - Provide meaningful contribution to community projects
+- **Contribute 4 hours/week** - Provide meaningful contribution to community projects
 - **Join Cooking Shifts** - If in food program, participate in meal preparation
 - **Provide Feedback** - Share your observations and experiences

+## Contributions & Fees

+**Weekly Contribution**: 4 hours of meaningful work per week **Cooking Shifts**: Required if participating in the food program **Fee Structure**: Daily rate covers accommodation and utilities; separate fee for food program participation

 ## Opportunities